samjwill/nvim-unception/README.md

 # Can this work with terminal-toggling plugins?

 Yep!
-See the [wiki](https://github.com/samjwill/nvim-unception/wiki) for more setup info.
+See the [wiki](https://github.com/samjwill/nvim-unception/wiki) for setup info.